-Included in the Agreements is a take out provision, in case the Remarketing Agent is unable to resell any bonds that are "put" within 90 days of the "put" date.
+Included in the 2003B Agreement is a take out provision, in case the Remarketing Agent is unable to resell any bonds that are "put" by the termination date.
 In this situation, the Hospitals is required to redeem the Bank Bonds held by the Liquidity Facility.
-The Series 2003A Agreement allows the Hospitals to redeem bank bonds in twelve equal quarterly installments beginning on the first February 1, May 1, August 1, or November 1 that occurs at least 90 days following the applicable Purchase Date of the Bank Bond.
-If the take out agreement were to be exercised because the entire outstanding \$61,875,000 of demand bonds was "put" and not resold, the Hospitals would be required to pay \$22,101,380 a year for three years under the installment loan agreement assuming a 4.32 % interest rate (LIBOR plus 4%).
-The Series 2003B Agreement allows the Hospitals to redeem bank bonds in 36 equal monthly installments, on the first business day of each calendar month after the loan date.
-Payments commence with the first business day of any such month that is at least 120 days following the applicable Purchase Date of the Bank Bond.
-If the take out agreement were to be exercised because the entire outstanding \$33,250,000 of demand bonds was "put" and not resold, the Hospitals would be required to pay \$12,003,228 a year for three years under the installment loan agreement assuming a 5.25 % interest rate (Prime plus 2%).
+The Series 2003B Agreement allows the Hospitals to redeem bank bonds in 11 equal quarterly installments of principal, on the first business day of each February, May, August, and November, beginning on the first of such dates that occurs at least 90 days after the Purchase Date of such Bank Bonds.
+The Hospitals shall pay interest in arrears on each date that would be an Interest Payment Date for the Series 2003B Bonds, beginning on the first Interest Payment Date that occurs after the Loan Date.
+If the take out agreement were to be exercised because the entire outstanding \$33,070,000 of demand bonds was "put" and not resold, the Hospitals would be required to pay \$11,093,482, \$13,874,369, and \$12,792,077 in years one, two, and three respectively following the purchase date of the Bank Bonds assuming a Base Rate of 7.00%.

-The current expiration date of the Series 2003A Agreement is July 1, 2010, and July 31, 2010, for the Series 2003B Agreement.
+The current expiration date of the Series 2003B Agreement is July 31, 2011.
 The Hospitals may request additional extensions, which are approved at the discretion of the Liquidity Provider.